 I absolutely loved these six crazy and unusual things to do in Buenos Aires from learning to ride a polo pony to taking a tango lesson then dancing in a local milonga, to attending a football game (that was epic!) to visiting Evita’s grave and I even made empanadas at a cooking lesson.

 Before Covid Air New Zealand flew direct from Auckland to Buenos Aires.
 Sadly they have cancelled that route indefinitely, but I got to visit courtesy of the airline, and as you are reading this, you must be planning to go!

-What a brilliant city and you might like this three-day itinerary in Buenos Aires.
+What a brilliant city and you might like to spend some time here in Buenos Aires.

 Here are my picks for the first time visitor to Buenos Aires:

 See a football game!

 Hands down, this was the best night out in Buenos Aires!
 Football is a passion here with 24 professional teams in Buenos Aires and more than 11 home stadia across the city.
 However you’ll never get a ticket as season passes are sold out!
 But never fear, go with a couple of hard-case tour guides who will “rent” you a membership card for the night and prepare to chant your head off, swing your shirt and become staunch fans.

 I went to a Boca Juniors game, Diego Maradona’s club, at Estadio Alberto J. Armando stadium, which is also known as La Bombonera (which means the candy box) and the atmosphere was like a Rugby World Cup match – every week!